+Detecting oral tumors in dogs is a stressful finding for owners.
+Fortunately, they are not as common as tumors affecting the skin or other body systems.
 Oral tumors account for 6% of all tumors in the dog.
-Approximately 45% of oral tumors in dogs are malignant, with a concern for spread to additional body systems.
-A major challenge with oral tumors is simply knowing if one is present.
-Unless daily toothbrushing is a habit, detection may not be as obvious as a tumor on the outside of the body.
+Unfortunately, when they occur, they need to be addressed quickly and appropriately.
+Approximately 45% of oral tumors in dogs are malignant, with a concern for metastasis to additional body systems.
+The biggest challenge with oral tumors is simply knowing if one is present.
+Unless routine (daily to every other day) oral home care is a habit, detection may not be as obvious as a tumor affecting the outside of the body.

-This information will aid in determining whether the oral tumor has the potential for metastasis.
+The information obtained from biopsy and imaging will aid in determining whether the oral tumor has the potential for metastasis.

-Symptoms associated with oral tumors typically include but are not limited to the following:
+Symptoms associated with oral tumors typically include the following:

 - Facial swelling